A Holistic Approach to Orthopedics

 Other times it's a gait issue, or the athletic shoes they choose.
 These discussions happen with every patient, as we feel correcting a lifestyle or nutritional issue greatly impacts our patients long-term healing and progress on their road to true healing.

-We begin treatment with a combination of acupuncture, electro-stimulation, Motor/Trigger points and possibly one of the above therapies.
-After the acupuncture treatment we employ Tui Na (Chinese medical massage) and possibly manual manipulation (Chinese Orthopedics) to help align and smooth the patient's muscles and joint spaces.
+We begin treatment with a combination of Acupuncture, electro-stimulation, Motor/Trigger points and possibly additional therapies as needed.
+After the acupuncture treatment we employ Tui Na (Chinese Medical Massage) and possibly manual manipulation (Chinese Orthopedics) to help align and smooth the patient's muscles and joint spaces.

 What You Might Expect After Treatment